University of Toronto Homophile Association: History

 Founded in 1969, the University of Toronto Homophile Association served as Canada's first gay and lesbian student group.
-The UTHA held its first official public gathering at University College on November 4, 1969.
-Within a month, the UTHA registered under the University of Toronto’s Student Administrative Council and became an official student organization.
+It started from an ad that founder Jearld Moldenhauer placed in The Varsity, and had its first meeting off-campus.
+The UTHA held its first official public gathering at University College on the St. George campus on November 4, 1969.
+Within a month, the UTHA registered under the Students' Administrative Council of the University of Toronto and became an official student organization.

 The UTHA's office was located at 12 Hart House Circle and regular meetings would be held in the Graduate Student's Union.
 By the end of 1969, the UTHA had 45 members.
 The group's early members included Jearld Moldenhauer, Bill McRay, Ian Young, Charlie Hill, and Disa Rosen.
 Charlie Hill was appointed as the UTHA's first chairman, who was eventually succeeded by Ian Young.

+Its founder, Jearld Moldenhauer, was expelled from the University of Toronto in 1970 after he publicly defended the organization.

 Soon after the UTHA was established, it became apparent that the organization had wider appeal and interest from the queer members outside of the university community.
 This need for a queer Toronto based community group eventually led to the founding of the Community Homophile Association of Toronto in 1971.
 The University of Toronto's queer student organization LGBTOUT traces its roots to UTHA.